sadence/open-roaming/README.md

 locality: "Paris"
 organization: "Open Dynamic Roaming"
 org_unit: "IT"
+dns_ip_address: 20.20.20.20
+radius_ip_address: 20.20.20.20
 ```

+`dns_ip_address` corresponds to the  DNS server IP address that will be used.
+By default, use the machine's which will allow you to use our configuration.

+`radius_ip_address` corresponds to the radsecproxy's IP address.
+You should put the machine's.

 Then, go into the `playbooks` folder and run the first playbook as follows :